albertattard/blog/_posts/2015-11-07-compress-large-text-data-in-table.md

 published: true
 ---

-There can be cases where we need to save large text data into a database tables.
-This data can take lots of space and may introduce new challenges which needs to be addressed.
-Backups for example may take longer and if uncompressed, these will take more space.
-In this article we explore several possibilities available when dealing with large data and compare the results obtained.
+There can be cases where we need to save large text data into a database table.
+This data can take lots of space and may introduce new challenges which need to be addressed.
+Backups, for example, may take longer and if uncompressed, these will take more space.
+In this article, we explore several possibilities available when dealing with large data and compare the results obtained.

 All code listed below is available at [Git Hub](https://github.com/javacreed/compress-large-text-data-in-table).
 Most of the examples will not contain the whole code and may omit fragments which are not relevant to the example being discussed.
 The readers can download or view all code from the above link.

-In this article we make use of the MySQL database ([Homepage](https://www.mysql.com/)) and the SQL statements used may not work as expected with different databases.
+In this article, we make use of the MySQL database ([Homepage](https://www.mysql.com/)) and the SQL statements used may not work as expected with different databases.

 This article is divided into three sections.
-It starts by introducing the database structure and some common code which are used by the following section.
+It starts by introducing the database structure and some common code which are used in the following section.
 The second section compares several approaches and highlights their strengths and weaknesses.
 In the last section is compares the results obtained in the previous section and provides a conclusion.

 ## Introduction

-In this section we go through the database and the tables used together with some common code.
-Some changes may be required depending environment where this is executed.
-The article flags all areas where changed may be required.
+In this section, we go through the database and the tables used together with some common code.
+The article flags all areas where changes may be required.

 ### Database

-In this article we discuss how to compress large text data and saved this into a database table.
+In this article, we discuss how to compress large text data and saved this into a database table.
 The examples used in this article make use of one of the following two tables which can be created using the following SQL code.

 ```sql
 DROP TABLE IF EXISTS `large_text_table`;